-The lung margins roughly coincide with those of the pleura, with the exception of at the following points:.
+The pleura margins roughly coincide with those of the lung margins, with the exception of at the following points:.

 The lower border of every lung is 2 – rib spaces higher than the lower border of the pleura.
 Therefore, it is located along the line, which cuts.